drosi94/forest-restoration-ui/.github/pull_request_template.md

 - `pwa:Introduce map library`

-3. Copy the MONOREPO_NAME:TITLE to the pull request Github title field ⬆️⬆️⬆️
+3. Copy the PACKAGE_NAME:TITLE to the pull request Github title field ⬆️⬆️⬆️

 ✂️  Please delete this section before submitting your PR. ✂️